-Add more dimension and depth to the composite by creating more refined shadows and highlights with Dodge and Burn and Channel Masks.
+Add more dimension and depth to the composite by creating more refined shadows and highlights in Photoshop with Dodge and Burn and Channel Masks.
 Isolate specific areas for subtle additions of contrast in the highlights.
-Enhance the image with Selective Color
+Enhance the image with Selective Color.

 Refining Shadow & Light (14:15)

-Push the concept to completion, finalizing the painterly look
+Push the concept to completion, finalizing the fine art portraiture look.

 Pose I (15:20)

-Observe the process of working with a child model to create the primary pose for a composite image
+Observe the process of working with a child model to create the primary pose for a composite fine art photography portrait.

 Pose II (14:27)